Succulent seed sowing for the beginner

 You do not need to water a sealed container for the first week of growth while the lid is still on.
 I use a small, extremely fine rose for watering succulent seeds.
 You can also use a mister bottle to give them a light spray.
 Don’t water heavily, just a light wash, as you don’t want the new seeds floating around and collecting in one corner of the box.
 The other safe way to water succulent seeds is to sit your trays in a shallow bath, shallower than the soil depth in your seedling tray, and give them a water.
 This works by capillary action, allowing the water to soak up through the soil to the new roots.
 Seeds are happiest at about 15–25° C and moisture levels should stay optimal at these temperatures.
 I feel it’s best not to get any part of the young plants wet for a week or two until they begin becoming hardy by introducing them to more air and light.
 Once they have rooted well, you can start watering more normally.
 Keep it light, but more frequent than your older plants.

-Some seed boxes covered with glass under lights lower right.
+Seed boxes covered with glass under lights lower right.

 Some materials I find useful